choi2nkyu/choi2nkyu/README.md

 <img width="40%" align="top" alt="Github" style="display: block; margin: 20 auto;" src="./img/profile.webp" />

-- 👨🏽‍💻 A **business-savvy** builder with experience in co-founding, pivots, M&As, restructuring, and growth.
+- 👨🏽‍💻 A **business-savvy** builder with experience in co-founding, solution-engineering, pivots, restructuring, and growth.
 - 🌱 A senior software engineer **(6+ years)** fluent in various languages and frameworks.
 - 👑 Extremely passionate about products leveraging **next-gen technologies** to revolutionize how we live, work, and build relationships (e.g. AI, metaverse, blockchain, no-code, automation).
 - ⚡️ A **lightspeed learner** absorbing up-to-date technologies & an **entrepreneur** thriving on challenges.